Linaro/lava/doc/v2/developing-tests.rst

         timeout:
           seconds: 60

-Device tags are only relevant during scheduling of the testjob and have no meaning to the dispatcher.
+Device tags are only relevant during scheduling of the test job and have no meaning to the dispatcher once the job is running.

 .. index:: checksum